• Skip to primary navigation

 Why do some people call stuffing dressing?

-But many cooks, especially in the South, will call it dressing regardless of how it’s prepared.
+But then, many cooks, especially in the South, will call it dressing regardless of how it’s prepared.

 Either way, I call it yummy. 😊